canonical/cloud-init/doc/rtd/topics/faq.rst

 Having trouble?
 We would like to help!

-- First go through this page with common questions
+- First go through this page with answers to common questions
 - Use the search bar at the upper left to search these docs
 - Ask a question in the ``#cloud-init`` IRC channel on Freenode
 - Join and ask questions on the `cloud-init mailing list <https://launchpad.net/~cloud-init>`_